- How is Child Support Calculated in Alaska?

 Generally speaking, to keep paternity issues from snowballing and costing you plenty of money, always ask for a paternity test when unsure!

-As mentioned, child support ends when a child becomes emancipated, usually at 18.
+As mentioned, child support ends when a child becomes emancipated, usually at 18 (Or 19 if unmarried and in school finishing high school/technical or vocational training).
 However, Alaska’s statute AS 9.55.590 says the child has to be at least 16 years of age, meaning, if your argument is right, you can get out of a child support agreement earlier if the child:

 - Is capable of supporting him/herself.